 And having a 3-year-old and 7 month old requires that I have a schedule that is entirely and completely flexible but allows me to also get things done.

 I’ve set a plan in place to begin working through accomplishing one project a day, or at least working on a project until it is completed.
 And every day I need to be choosing to bless my husband at least once in a very specific and concerted way.
 And I have to become organized in my house, to feel order in my spirit.
 I have the “this must be completed each day list” that I work through and it has helped me feel more accomplished.

-In this season of my life, my mission field are my children.
+In this season of my life, my mission field is my children.
 My prayers and efforts and planning go into their lives and spirits.
 They are how and who I will show forth the glory of God.
-But when I am around my friends at play group, or when I go to the grocery store, my spiritual ears and eyes must be attune to the people and situations that need my attention and prayers.
+But when I am around my friends at playgroup, or when I go to the grocery store, my spiritual ears and eyes must be attuned to the people and situations that need my attention and prayers.

 Knowing that most people desire a listening ear and someone who cares, makes it easy to listen to the people around me and very quickly, see their needs.
 My eyes can then turn to God to see if and I should step in.

 And then I must, I must, let it go.
 All of it.
 Absolutely the hardest of these 6 suggestions.
 I know that I must sacrifice my dreams and lay them down.
 I must lay the physical and spiritual lives of my children in the Father’s hands.
 As I bite my tongue and bless my husband, I will let go of any expectations of anything in return.
 I will let go of the control I deem necessary in my daily tasks and let the Lord order my footsteps.

 I may never see our property completed.
 I may never have the marriage of my dreams.
 My children may choose some hard roads (oh, this makes my heart hurt already!) and I may never progress in my achievements as I think I should.